RobRendell/gTove/README.md

 * Major efficiency improvements (most visible when loading large tabletops with many miniatures).
 * Give dice more spin when rolled, and especially when re-rolled.
 * Enable edge-based auto-scrolling when dragging the elastic band tool.
+* When combining devices, device layout UI in a movable window.
 * Allow GMs to assign tabletops a label colour, used for mini and template labels.
 * Change 5th paint tool: instead of clearing all paint on the map, it deletes only the selected painted figures/lines.
 * The option to clear all paint on a map is now available in the map tap context menu.

 ## Plans/TODO

-* (Sometimes?) painfully slow to drag the devices in the device layout screen.
-    * Would also be nice to have more snap options/single pixel bump options
+* Device layout screen: would also be nice to have more snap options/single pixel bump options
 * Add support for two-finger drag for rotate instead of two-finger twist?
 Currently used for zoom :(
 * Unify minis and templates into "pieces" - ability to add textures to template, and/or customise mini shapes.
 * PDF on Tabletop support